Light And Fluffy It's Not. Honorable Mention Second Time Around Contest ~ Round 15

 Snow wasn't fair.
 Without warning, it struck out from clear blue skies.
-Snow's sudden squall engulfing the small aircraft and its puny human content in a sea of white.
+Snow's sudden squall engulfed the small aircraft and its puny human content in a sea of white.
 Foolishly, he expected Snow to disappear as quickly as it had roared to life.
 Flying into the storm was obviously an imprudent choice, but one he would live with, or die with.
 That would be Snow's choice.

 Snow had no honor.
 Flying low allowed Snow to slowly, steadily build up on the wings of the plane.
 Snow's added weight made the pilot fight harder to keep the plane aloft.
 Snow stole precious fuel, the Piper Seaplane laboring forward under its ever-increasing drag.
 With little choice he ascended back above the clouds.
 The compass indicating his direction was true, but little else.
-No airport beacons or GPS from cell phones helped this deep Alaskan wilderness.
+No airport beacons or GPS from cell phones helped in this deep Alaskan wilderness.

 Snow was patient.
 It accumulated slowly, never in a rush.
 Multitudes of infinitesimal flakes building great mounds of white.
 Snow's effect was not lost on the Piper, wandering aimlessly above it, the plane's fuel dwindled.
 Engines sputtering, the pilot flipped the toggles switching to the planes auxiliary tank.
-With little choice left he began to descend, searching for a safe place to set the plane down.
+With little choice left, he began to descend, searching for a safe place to set the plane down.

 Snow wasn't cooperative.
 Snow hadn't slowed its furious onslaught, nothing but featureless white appeared below.
 Fighting fear and anger the pilot descended still lower.
 The first slaps against the seaplane's pontoons were light, the top branches of the trees caressing the Pipers undercarriage.
 Slow to react the pilot didn't pull up quickly enough, a larger crash jarred the plane, followed by another that wrenched control from the helpless pilot.

 Snow wasn't forgiving.
-Out of control the plane tumbled from the sky, Snow's dead-weight adding to the battle the pilot fought in vain, Snow had already doomed its victim.
+Out of control, the plane tumbled from the sky, Snow's dead-weight adding to the battle the pilot fought in vain, Snow had already doomed its victim.
 The pilot could only control the crash and pray.
-Snow buried the plane, the impact sending up a billow of powdery white high the air.
+Snow buried the plane, the impact sending up a billow of powdery white high in the air.

 Snow was deceptive.
 Just before Snow claimed the plane, the pilot saw smoke from a small cabin in the distance.
 He marked the smokes direction.
 If he survived the crash, there was still some hope.
 One small chance of salvation, if he could make it to the warmth of the cabin, he might survive.